-The 60s featured some of the most experimental and inventive music in history, as musicians and producers explored the limits of new technology and sounds.
+Music from the 1960s featured some of the most experimental and inventive work in history, as musicians and producers explored the limits of new technology and sounds.
 It was also a time that musicians flourished in the studio, with session musicians being at the core of some of the most successful songs of the decade.

 One of Frank Sinatra's most beloved songs, "Strangers In The Night" was also a standout performance for Blaine, and might seem out of the ordinary for a drummer loaded with pop and rock credits.